Working with Data

 Find out more and book your space via the PGR events calendar

-Introduction to NVivo (self-directed learning)
+Introduction to NVivo (online resources)

 NVivo is a qualitative data analysis computer software package.
 You can download NVivo for free via the University of Bristol Sharepoint site.
 (Remember to log in using your UoB credentials when prompted).